annaquaglieri16/annaweb/content/project/coc_bioc/index.md

 image:
   caption: ''
   focal_point: Smart
-summary: Bioconductor Code of Conduct (CoC) for incident reporting and conflict resolution.
+summary: Bioconductor Code of Conduct (CoC) is the Bioconductor volunteering committee for incident reporting and conflict resolution.
 tags:
 - community
 - bioconductor